 The Continuing Education Program strives to provide quality, diverse, affordable educational opportunities for Health Care Professionals in the region.
 Continuing Education requirements vary for each health discipline based on program content and the number of hours required.
-Over the last 20 years the program has held 581 events with over 23,000 participants.
+Over the last 20 years, the program has held 581 events with more than 23,000 participants.

 The Eastern Shore AHEC’s Jeanie Holtz, RDH (a.k.a.
-Tooth Fairy’s Helper) has been educating children on the Eastern Shore for over 10 years.
-Through the ESAHEC’s Oral Health Program over 59,000 children have been educated and given dental hygiene kits by Ms. Holtz.
+Tooth Fairy’s Helper), has been educating children on the Eastern Shore for more than 10 years.
+Through the ESAHEC’s Oral Health Program, more than 59,000 children have been educated and given dental hygiene kits by Ms. Holtz.

 Aging Sensitivity Simulation Training (ASST)

 ASST is based on the success of the GAIT (Geriatric Assessment Interdisciplinary Team) model.
 The ASST program is a hands-on workshop utilizing props, individual and group activities, and discussions to promote understanding, empathy, and sensitivity to the sensory losses of the elderly.
-Over the past 17 years this program has offered over 90 sessions with 1,869 participants trained.
+Over the past 17 years, this program has offered more than 90 sessions with 1,869 participants trained.

 Community Health Worker Training (CHW)